L-E-G/instruction-set-architecture/DESIGN.md

 This stage will unpack the instruction type bits and the operation code bits of the instruction, determine which instruction this is based on the bits, and create an instance of the instruction to be executed.

+Once an instance is created the data will be pulled from the instruction and stored for later use.

 ### Execute

 This stage will perform whatever operation the instruction calls for.
-This is where the actual computing happens
+This is where the actual computing happens.
+This stage is mostly used for ALU, Logic and Shift instructions since those instructions do most of the computing.

 ### Memory Access